ordinaryseeker/open-religion/_pages/revelation-authority-scientific-method.md

 <ol>
  	<li>Was a controlled experiment conducted to support this claim?</li>
  	<li>How big was the sample size?</li>
  	<li>How well replicated are the results?
-Do different experiements arrive at the same result?</li>
+Do different experiments arrive at the same result?</li>
  	<li>Are there any conflict of interests in the people funding/conducting the experiment?</li>
 </ol>
 <strong>Is Open Religion Scientific?</strong>